alishaheb/PBA/README.md

 data and present these to help decision makers.
 • To learn how to work in a team composed of people with diverse background and skills (and personalities)
+In addition,we implementing several analytic methods/techniques/algorithms, evaluating them, comparing the effectiveness of selected approaches.